Skip to Content

 DIN stands for “Deutche Industrial Norm” — German for “German Industrial Standard.”
 This is the national organization for the standardization of products and industries throughout Germany.
 Because their products have become popular throughout the world, these standards apply globally.

-If you happen to have one of those in your RV, it may be possible to use wiring adapters and a special mounting kit to upgrade your RV radio, but this would be best discussed with radio installation experts like those at Crutchfield.
+NOTE: It’s possible to have an old rig with a “DIN and a half” size stereo, like the ones that used to be used in old GM vehicles.
+But these are no longer made by stereo manufacturers.
+If you happen to have one of those in your RV, it MAY be possible to use wiring adapters and a special mounting kit to upgrade your RV radio, but this would be best discussed with radio installation experts like those at Crutchfield.

 Single DIN

 A single DIN car or RV stereo is 2″ tall and 7″ wide.
-They were the standard-size radio heads those of us of a certain generation (ahem) had in our cars when we first started driving.
+They were the standard-size radio heads that those of us of a certain generation (ahem) had in our cars when we first started driving.

 Double DIN